davatron5000/htmlwithsuperpowers/docs/styling/deep.md

 # Deep Styling Shadow DOM

-After seeing the ability to style Ligth DOM, it's tempting to want to style the Shadow DOM with a "deep" selector, one that tries to reach inside the custom element.
+After seeing the ability to style Light DOM, it's tempting to want to style the Shadow DOM with a "deep" selector, one that tries to reach inside the custom element.

 ```html
 <custom-alert>